 Proxy voting is a key component in the ongoing dialogue with companies we invest in.
 Through voting on management and shareholder proposals, we aim to enhance the long-term value of our shareholdings, foster clear corporate governance best practices and promote greater accountability and transparency in our investee companies.
 We are committed to ensuring the consistent and transparent exercise of voting rights associated with shares we hold, where proxy voting has been delegated to Impax.
-Our voting decisions follow our publicly disclosed Proxy Voting Guidelines, which are informed by global governance best practices and are updated annually.1 total)
+Our voting decisions follow our publicly disclosed Proxy Voting Guidelines, which are informed by global governance best practices and are updated annually.1 meetings where Impax voted (100% of possible total) 5% management resolutions which Impax voted against shareholder resolutions which Impax supported

-Impax Global Opportunities Fund proxy voting
+Impax Global Environmental Markets Fund proxy voting